 Kondo is adamant that her instructions must be followed to the letter, but some of them assume particular types of living space, storage capability, and beliefs.
 If in reading the book all its specifics speak to you, then it’s unlikely you will make this mistake.
 But if your individual needs or lifestyle makes it impossible to take Kondo literally, you can still declutter and organize your home.

 Think of tidying tips like workout, finance, or relationship advice.
 Take what works for you, but don’t try to squeeze yourself into a mold intended for someone else.
 Your environment, culture, or living arrangements might make some of Kondo’s steps unnecessary or not applicable, even if the general process inspires you.

 Maintain Your New Clutter-Free Space

-On maintenance, the book is a bit contradictory.
-Kondo claims you won’t have to tidy ever again once you’ve done so correctly, yet she also makes a distinction between “special event tidying” (the major purge) and “daily tidying.”
+On maintenance, Kondo notes that once you’ve done so correctly, tidying jobs become less taxing.
+She makes a distinction between “special event tidying” (the major purge) and “daily tidying.”
 It is true that when you get accustomed to living with less, it can become second nature to live clutter-free.
 But “daily tidying”—such as not letting mail pile up and putting everything back in its proper place—is the real backbone of living a tidy life.

 Finish What You Start

 There are many ways to declutter, and if Kondo’s is not as life-changing as you’d hoped, there’s another method out there for you.